Cherry tomato and oregano focaccia on a kitchen worktop with a rolling pin.

 hours

 Light and fluffy Italian focaccia with juicy cherry tomatoes and oregano.
-Crispy on the outside and deliciously soft and chewy on the inside!
+Crisp on the outside and deliciously soft and chewy on the inside!

 Recipe by Deborah, veganhotstuff.com